Jhuni0123/reanalyze/DVA.md

 With those dead values/dead expressions, we may not able to delete them directly.
 Instead, we may replace the expression with a dummy value or change some structures to remove unintended dead values.
 For example with the above code, we can replace `f(20, 30)` with a dummy value `0` or we may able to remove the useless `b` field of `recordA` type and these do not change the program's result.

+### Control flow analysis
+In the control flow analysis, it tracks every possible control flows without context information (0-CFA).
+While analysing, it also checks whether each expression can actually be executed and has side effects.
+It uses the worklist algorithm that improves the algorithm in [LimitEpsilon/reanalyze-ropas](https://github.com/LimitEpsilon/reanalyze-ropas) to make it fast enough.

 ## Benchmarks
 I tested this analyzer with two benchmarks: [eko](https://github.com/Zeta611/eko) and [sinsunhi-frontend-mirror](https://github.com/green-labs/sinsunhi-frontend-mirror).